dlcs/iiif-presentation/docs/rfcs/0005-mixed-manifests.md

 | ----------- | --------- | ------------------ | ------------ | ------------ | ------------ |
 | abc1        | alpha     | `null`             | 99/10/first  | 0            | `null`       |
 | abc1        | beta      | `null`             | 99/10/second | 1            | `null`       |

+> [!NOTE]
+> Choice order `null` or `0` both mean _"this is not a choice"_ at the API level - *must* be 1-based.
+Otherwise people will introduce bugs from default values for int in whatever languages they are using.

 If I follow up by PUTting